Temples around Bangalore (Part)

 1) Shree Madduramma temple

-The presiding deity of the entire village is Goddess Maduramma.
+A popular temple and the presiding deity of the entire village is Goddess Maduramma.

 2) Sri Ugra Narasimha Swamy Temple